 The best way and tips to learn Japanese language Japanese restaurant

-There are different forms of the Japanese language and that changes depending on who you are talking to.
+There are different forms of the Japanese language that change depending on who you are talking to.
 For example, if you are speaking to someone younger than you or in a “lower position”, you would use “humble language”.
 When you talk to a customer, client, boss, or someone in a “higher position”, you use “respectful language”.
-When you talk to your friends or family members, you would use “casual language”.
-And when you talk to a stranger, an elderly or your colleagues, you use “polite language”.
+When you talk to your friends or family members, you use “casual language”.
+And when you talk to a stranger, an elder, or your colleagues, you use “polite language”.

 Business Japanese is so difficult to master that even Japanese people buy textbooks on business Japanese to study.
 A bit of trivia: these textbooks are most popular in March and April when fresh graduates are about to join corporate companies for the first time and need to brush up on their business Japanese.